Create a new project#

 git add .

-Saves the staged changes along with a brief log message describing the changes.
+Save the staged changes, along with a brief log message describing the changes.

-" with a descriptive message if needed.
-It's the first commit,
+Replace Initial commit with a descriptive message, if needed.

 git commit -m "Initial commit"

-is the default name given to the remote repository, and we also set the default branch to be main
+origin is the default name given to the remote repository.

 git branch -M main